dart-lang/site-www/src/overview.md

 * Foreign function interfaces for interoperability with other code that presents a C-style interface (`dart:ffi`)
-* Concurrent programming using _isolates_ —
+* Concurrent programming using _isolates_—independent workers
-  independent workers that are similar to threads but don't share memory, communicating only through messages (`dart:isolate`)
+  that are similar to threads but don't share memory, communicating only through messages (`dart:isolate`)
 * HTML elements and other resources for web-based applications that need to